Switching and price comparison - energy services and products

 Comparison services

-Comparison services enable you to compare the price of energy bills, to make an informed decision about which product best suits your needs.
+Comparison services enable consumers to compare the price of energy bills, to make an informed decision about which product best suits their needs.

-A comparison service provides you with price and service information, but it is up to you to contact and change providers.
+A comparison service provides price and service information, but it is up to the consumer to contact and change retailers.

 Tips